wesselvanree/shopify-theme-tailwind/README.md

 Create a build branch in your Github repository if you want to use the included Github Action.
 This action builds the index.css file in production mode so it is purged.

+Once you made your first commit, a production branch will be created on Github.
+Use the Shopify Github integration to sync your theme with the production branch by going to your admin dashboard > Online Store > Themes > Add Theme > Connect from Github.

 ## Usage